 The R-value of your sleeping mat will make your nights enjoyable and relaxing for high-quality sleep or cold and restless when those spring freezes hit.

 For myself, this made no sense when I first started looking for a sleep system; I began reading to try and understand how this correlates to gear and what it represents, and this is what I found out.

-This leads to a basic understanding that the higher the R-value, the more effective the resistance to heat flow and provided insulation will be.
+This leads to a basic understanding that the higher the R-value, the more efficient the resistance to heat flow and provided insulation will be.

 This is exactly what you are trying to achieve with your sleeping pad, meeting or exceeding your coldest expected outside temperature range.

 Measuring and Testing of R-value